anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Further, the Registrar-Agent requires the registrar EE certificate to provide it to the pledge.
 It MAY use the certificate verified during server authentication within an initial TLS session with the registrar;
 in this case, the Registrar-Agent MUST possess the domain trust anchor (i.e., CA certificate) for the registrar EE certificate to verify the certificate chain.
-Alternatively, the registrar EE certificate MAY be provided via configuration or a repository.
+Alternatively, the registrar EE certificate MAY be provided via configuration.
 The registrar IP address or hostname is provided either by configuration or by using the discovery mechanism defined in {{!RFC8995}} (see {{discovery_uc2_reg}}).

 In addition to the certificates, the Registrar-Agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.